2-headed baby turtle thrives at Massachusetts animal refuge

 The turtle originally came from a nest in West Barnstable that researchers determined was in a hazardous location and needed to be moved.
 After hatching, turtles in these so-called “head start” nests are sent to different care centers to be monitored before their release in the spring, The Cape Cod Times reported.

-The turtle was named after infamous twins Mary-Kate and Ashley upon hatching two weeks ago at New England Wildlife Center, The Boston Globe reported.

-Center veterinarian Pria Patel and other staff will continue to monitor the turtle in the coming weeks.
-They’re hoping to perform a CT scan to learn more about its circulatory system.
+Center veterinarian Pria Patel and other staff will continue to monitor the turtle, which they nicknamed Mary-Kate and Ashley Olsen after the twin child stars.
+The staff is hoping to perform a CT scan to learn more about its circulatory system.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.